How WEST SYSTEM Got its Start

 In 1969, we began building DN iceboats as our first commercial product.
 Over the course of five years, we would sell more than 200 iceboats.

 The epoxy system we were using worked well as an adhesive but was difficult to apply as a coating.
 Lucky for us, Herbert Dow, the grandson of The Dow Chemical Company’s founder, was an avid sailor who we introduced to iceboating.
-After seeing what we were up to, Herb made it possible for us to work with several chemists in Dow’s epoxy lab to help us develop epoxy resin and hardener products we could use as both an adhesive and a coating.
+After seeing what we were up to, Herb made it possible for us to work with several chemists in Dow’s epoxy lab to help us refine our epoxy resin and hardener formulations to be used as both an adhesive and a coating.

 It was well known within the industry that epoxy-based technology had the potential to create a formidable moisture barrier, and now we were able to both bond and seal the wood of our racing trimarans and DN iceboats with epoxy.
 We had developed the formulations that were the basis of WEST SYSTEM.